LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/many-to-many/README.md

 Set the `Title` property to be the value of `Name` for the menu.

 Create `ViewMenu.cshtml`.
 It should display the name of the menu as the page title.
 It should display a list of menu items in a `<ul>` element.
 Note that you'll need to loop over `Model.Items`, which contains `CheeseMenu` objects.
 Thus, to get the actual `Cheese` objects, you'll need to use the `Cheese` property of each `CheeseMenu`.
-This will look something like `@cheseMenu.Cheeses.Name`.
+This will look something like `@cheeseMenu.Cheeses.Name`.

 Below the list, add a link to the `AddItem` action of the `Menu` controller, with `asp-route-id=@Model.Menu.ID`.
 This will create URLs like `/Menu/AddItem/5`, where 5 is a menu ID, which will link to a form to add items to the given menu.
 We'll set up that code next.